Kandahar: Geography

-The Arghandab River runs along the west of Kandahar.
-The city has 15 districts and a total land area of 27,337 hectares.
-The total number of dwellings in Kandahar is 61,902.

-Only 64% of families in Kandahar have access to safe drinking water; 22% of households have access to safe toilet facilities; and 27% of households have access to electricity, with the remainder dependent on public power.
-Kandahar's transportation infrastructure is well-developed, with 76.8% of the province's roads capable of carrying car traffic in all seasons.
-However, there are no roads in a minor portion of the province (3.3 percent).
-In terms of telecommunications, Kandahar City and major roadways are covered by the three major mobile networks AWCC, Roshan, and MTN.

-Land use
+Kandahar is in southern Afghanistan, connecting South Asia with Central Asia and Western Asia with Eastern Asia.
+It is between the Arghandab River and the Tarnak River, and has 15 city districts (nahias), covering a land area of 273 km2 or 27337 ha.

-Kandahar is the regional hub in southern Afghanistan, close to the border with Pakistan.
+Kandahar is connected by a road network with Tarinkot to the north, Qalat to the northeast, Spin Boldak to the southeast, and Grishk and Lashkargah to the west.
+It is the regional hub in southern Afghanistan, close to the border with Pakistan.
 Non-built up land use accounts for 59% of the total land area.
 Within the built-up area, vacant plots occupy a slightly higher percentage of land (36%) than residential land (34%).
 There is a significant commercial cluster along the road to Pakistan in District 5.
-India, Iran and Pakistan have consulates here for trade, military and political links.
+In 2015 there were 61,902 dwelling units in the city.

 Climate

 Kandahar has a hot semi-arid climate (Köppen BSh), that borders on a hot desert climate (BWh), characterised by little precipitation and high variation between summer and winter temperatures.
 Summers start in mid-May, last until late September, and are extremely dry.
 Temperatures peak in July with a 24-hour daily average of around 31.9 °C. They are followed by dry autumns from early October to late November, with days still averaging in the 20s °C (above 68 °F) into November, although nights are sharply cooler.
 Winter begins in December and sees most of its precipitation in the form of rain.
 Temperatures average 5.1 °C in January, although lows can drop well below freezing.
 They end in early March and are followed by a pleasant spring until late April with temperatures generally in the upper 10s °C to lower 30s °C (65–88 °F) range.
 Sunny weather dominates year-round, especially in summer, when rainfall is extremely rare.
 The annual mean temperature is 18.6 °C.